Unsupervised Music Source Separation Using Differentiable Parametric Source Models: Results and discussion

 The proposed unsupervised method (US-F, US-S) performs better than the baselines.
 Its performance is very close to the one which is reached by the same model trained in a supervised way: \mbox{SV-F} is only slightly better than \mbox{US-F}, while SV-S and US-S have the same performance (p-values of 0.9507 and 0.164 for $J=2$ and $J=4$).
 This means that the proposed method achieves almost the same performance whether isolated target sources are available for training or not.
 This can be explained by the fact that the F0 information is used very efficiently by the proposed method.
 The F0 fully parameterizes the harmonic source component $h(t)$ and, hence, defines the corresponding source to a large extent.
 The DNN has to determine the remaining parameters which, given the F0, can be inferred from the mixture.
 Hence, isolated source targets do not carry major additional information.

 Another interesting observation is that the performance of the proposed method does not drop drastically when the amount of training data is decreased by 97\% (US-F vs. US-S and SV-F vs. SV-S).
-For $J=2$, a decrease in SI-SDR can be seen but it is much smaller than for the supervised baseline (Unet-F vs. Unet-S).
+For $J=2$, a decrease in SI-SDR can be seen but it is smaller than for the supervised baseline (Unet-F vs. Unet-S).
 For $J=4$, the performance difference of the proposed approach is very small when comparing training on the full and the small training set.
 For the unsupervised version the difference is probably not significant since the p-value of 0.0335 for the comparison of US-F and US-S is larger than most other p-values.
 In contrast, the SI-SDR of the Unet baseline drops strongly for $J=4$ as well.
 This shows that it is beneficial to integrate domain knowledge in the form of explicit source models in the separation model.

-The source models limit the output space of the source estimates.
-It is further narrowed down by the F0 information.
-This leads to high data efficiency compared to purely data-driven (informed) estimation.
+We believe that the main difference in performance between US-S and Unet-S is indeed related to the usage of the F0 information.
+In Unet, the F0 information is globally used.
+In our case, the F0 information is directly exploited to produce harmonic signals using the explicit source production models.
+The neural network only infers the remaining information (vocal tract filter, noise content, etc).
+This makes the task easier for the neural network which can explain the substantially higher performance.

 To sum up, the proposed unsupervised model-based deep learning approach to source separation performs better than learning-free and supervised purely data-driven baselines.
 It is also extremely efficient in learning from data.
 The method is useful in many scenarios where homogeneous sources need to be separated and/or only a very small amount of data (possibly without ground truth) is available for training.
 Besides choir separation as in our experiments, such scenarios may be the separation of lead from background vocals or of traditional music with less common instrumentation.
 Since only mixtures are needed for training, the proposed model may also be trained directly on the mixtures at hand which are to be separated.
 Given sufficient computational resources, parameter optimization may also be done directly on each test mixture individually, which would make the method learning-free.